beardhatcode/savina-implementaions/pony/Dining_Ponies.md

 >
 > The problem is how to design a discipline of behaviour (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when  others may want to eat or think.

+You can find the file with the pony implementation on my [GitHub](https://github.com/beardhatcode/savina-implementations/blob/master/pony/11_philosophers/main.pony)

 # Actors based solution

 Since Pony is an actors based programming language we take on this problem in the default actor way.